manelpuig/UB_Engineering_tools/Documentation/Activity1_Robotic_Engineering_Tools.md

   ```shell
   git clone https://github.com/director_username/UB_Engineering_Tools
   ```
-- In a terminal, to see the python path, type:
+- In a `cmd` terminal, to see the python path, type:
     - `where python` (Windows)
     - `which python` (Mac)